How To Clean Bath Toys, Which Have More Mold Than You Think

 There are some who advocate for using bleach, but Cameron isn’t one of them.
 “There is another approach with bleach and water,” she explains.
 “But I wouldn’t recommend it since bleach can be harmful to use.”
 Harsh cleaners in general aren’t a great mix for the baby’s bath.

 If parents can’t quite shake the willies of having black mold lurking in their bath toys, there are other options than throwing all of the toys on the grill and giving them a Viking funeral.
-That’s good news for families with kids who are reluctant to bathe, since bath toys may be the only way to bribe the kid back into the tub.
+That’s good for families with kids who are reluctant to bathe, since bath toys may be the only way to bribe the kid back into the tub.

 To seal a new toy from getting water inside and growing mold, a drop of hot glue can plug the hole.
-This is a good option if the toy is particularly large, or has a lot of nooks and crannies in its design that makes it hard to clean.
+This is a good option if the toy is particularly large or has a lot of nooks and crannies in its design that makes it hard to clean.
 It doesn’t really affect the toy; it may be less squeezable, or no longer be able to squeak or squirt water, but that won’t really matter to kids.
 They don’t need any help splashing water out of the tub anyway.

-Even sealed toys should be cleaned occasionally, to make sure the outside doesn’t get moldy.
-“Every few weeks, you can scrub the toys in hot water with an old toothbrush or a dish scrubber,” explains Cameron.
+Even sealed toys should be cleaned occasionally, however, to make sure the outside doesn’t get moldy.
+“Every few weeks, you can scrub the toys in hot water with an old toothbrush or a dish scrubber,” Cameron says.